 At times, the Organization maintains cash and investments in amounts in excess of federally insured limits.
+For the year ended December 31, 2019, there was approximately \$173,000 of in excess of federally insured limits.
 For the year ended December 31, 2018, there were no amounts in excess of federally insured limits.
-In management's opinion, risk relating to such deposits is minimal based on the credit rating of its depositories and based on the diversity of its investments.